We are an official chapter of the Dagorhir Battle Games Association, which is a national 501(c)(7) organization.

 We are a small organization and rely heavily on member support and word of mouth,

 Donations can be given to any of the 3 elected chapter leaders.
-A donation receipt will be provided.
+A donation thank you receipt will be provided.

 Please send questions to any of the email addresses listed on the contact page.